Want to fly Business Class to Brazil? Try TAP Portugal. Here’s my review…

 And although the Rigatoni alla Bolognesa dish didn’t look much at first, it was absolutely delicious.

 The other delight?
 Well those absolutely gorgeous pastel de nata, which don’t seem to lose one ounce of their yumminess from being served at high altitude.
-I was a very happy flyer indeed.

-The inflight entertainment on TAP was the only thing I thought could have been improved.
+The inflight entertainment on TAP Portugal was the only thing I thought could have been improved.
 The slightly outdated system of having a continuously running programme meant that you couldn’t choose when you wanted to start watching your TV show or film.
 As I really hate viewing something mid-way through, I swerved it in favour of naps, reading and the odd bit of music.

 The flight was extremely comfortable, clean and the staff were fantastic.
 Nothing seemed to be too much trouble for them.